Semih-H/IBM-HR-Attrition-Analysis/README.md

 The company has an overall attrition rate of 16%.
 The analysis reveals that attrition is strongly influenced by a few key factors:

-- **Tenure and Stability**: Newer employees and those with a history of "job hopping" are significantly more likely to attrite.
+- **Tenure and Stability**: Newer employees and those with a history of "job hopping" are significantly more likely to attrit.
 - **Satisfaction and Engagement**: Low ratings for job involvement, job satisfaction, and work-life balance are all directly linked to higher attrition rates.
 - **Overtime**: Employees who work overtime are more than three times as likely to leave the company, making this a critical factor in turnover.